Deploy Infinite Scale on the Hetzner Cloud

 Domain Names

-This environment requires that multiple (sub)domain names are available.
-You have to deviate from the examples according to your environment.
-The (sub)domains must be configured to point to the server you configured.
-The same is true when using a wildcard configuration.
+This environment requires multiple (sub)domain names to be available.
+You will need to modify the examples to suit your environment.
+The (sub)domains must be configured to point to the server you are configuring.
+The same applies if you are using a wildcard configuration.
 For a wildcard setup on the DNS, three (sub)domains must be provided to configure the .env file described in one of the next sections.

-The following (sub)domains are required at minimum, an example is printed for each, replace them according to your environment:
+The following (sub)domains are required as a minimum, an example is printed for each, replace them according to your environment:

 • OCIS_DOMAIN